ionic-team/ionic-docs/src/pages/studio/guides/quickstart.md

 ## Start a New App

-Ionic apps can be created right in Ionic Studio.

-You may have an existing Ionic 4 app you wish to use in Studio, in which case you may need to adapt this tutorial to your unique app.

 To create a new Ionic project:

 1. Open the New Project modal with **File** &raquo; **New Project**. ![Start a New Project with Studio](/docs/assets/img/studio/ss-new-project.png)